curtcaldwell/GoTenna/app/src/main/assets/README.txt

 could be done a lot faster.

-Once again, Thank you so much for this opportunity and I look forward to discussing this project more with
+Once again, thank you so much for this opportunity and I look forward to discussing this project more with

 you.